 Our business and affairs are managed under the direction of our Board.
-Pursuant to our articles of incorporation, the number of directors on our Board is currently fixed at seven directors and is divided into three classes.
-Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualified.
-At each Annual Meeting, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.
+Pursuant to our articles of amendment and restatement, the number of directors on our Board is currently fixed at five directors and is divided into three classes.
+Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.
+At each Annual Meeting, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the Annual Meeting of Stockholders held in the third year following the year of their election and until their successors have been duly elected and qualify or any director's earlier resignation, death or removal.

-Dean D'Angelo and William C. Repko have been nominated by the Board for re-election for a three year term expiring in 2022.
+Robert T. Ladd and J. Tim Arnoult have each been nominated by the Board for re-election for three year terms expiring in 2024.
 Messrs.
-D'Angelo and Mr. Repko have indicated his willingness to continue to serve if elected and have consented to be named as a nominee.
+Ladd and Arnoult have indicated their willingness to continue to serve if elected and each has consented to be named as a nominee.
 Neither of Messrs.
-D'Angelo and Repko are being nominated to serve as a director pursuant to any agreement or understanding between him and the Company.
+Ladd and Arnoult is being nominated to serve as a director pursuant to any agreement or understanding between him and the Company.